NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 (b) Lysosomes are the cell organelles that are bound by a single membrane.
 Lysosomes are the tiny sac-like structures that are found in animal cells but not in prokaryotes.
 Lysosomes help in destroying and preventing harmful substances and foreign materials from entering the cells.
 Most of the organelles of the cells are bound by double membranes.

-(c) Mitochondria, plastids, nuclei, and endoplasmic reticulum are some examples of double-membrane cell organelles.
+(c) Mitochondria, plastids, and nuclei are some examples of double-membrane cell organelles.
 These organelles serve important functions in the cell-like synthesis of proteins, storing materials, and providing energy to the cells.

 Question:6